Indivicivet/AoC2022/README.md

 in python and very boring, although at least I define sensible classes? [python code](/day10.py)

+## Day 13

+just plain python. trying to make it look easy since python *almost* solves this question out of the box, just not quite... [python code](/day13.py)

 # Reverse Lookup

 days by language / method / etc